KobeW50/nemo-actions/README.md

 sudo cp -r nemo-actions/actions ~/.local/share/nemo/
 ```

-3. Restart Nemo and ensure that the actions are enabled in the Nemo plugin preferences settings.
+3. Restart Nemo and ensure that the actions you want are enabled in the Nemo plugin preferences settings.
 ___

 # Actions